 Why Not Use Camtasia So You Can Increase Your Affiliate Commissions!

-With more and more people entering the affiliate marketplace every day, smart entrepreneurs are constantly looking for ways to stay ahead of the curve.
+With more and more people entering the affiliate marketplace every day, smart entrepreneurs are continually looking for ways to stay ahead of the curve.
 But what if there was a method available in plain sight, searched for by millions of desperate potential customers every day, and overlooked by a vast majority of the affiliate community?

 Video marketing is that method.
 Search engines are desperate for video content, and so are searchers.
 But most affiliates don’t pay any attention to video marketing, and the few that do look cheap and amateurish, usually using “automatic” software that gets few looks and even fewer conversions.

 That’s where a program like Camtasia comes in.
-This is screen casting software that captures the images on the desktop and creates full motion video.
-With a little creativity, you can create and edit high quality video that leaves your customers scrambling for the buy button!
+This is screencasting software that captures the images on the desktop and creates full motion video.
+With a little creativity, you can create and edit high-quality video that leaves your customers scrambling for the buy button!

 Recording Your Product

-If you can get your hands on a physical product, Camtasia is an easy way to engage skeptical customers.
+If you can get your hands on a physical product, Camtasia is an easy way to engage sceptical customers.
 This program doesn’t just record the screen – it attaches to a WebCam, too.
 You can show off how the product works in real space and increase your credibility as a reviewer.

 Often, your role as an affiliate will lead you to offer technical advice to visitors.
 How can you stand out from other affiliates that are doing the same thing?
 Upgrade from a “tell” experience to a “show” experience!
 Live tutorials will also help convince people to pass your site along to friends who have the same problem.
-There’s so much obvious value that you won’t even need to ask people to pass your site along.
+There’s so much apparent value that you won’t even need to ask people to pass your site along.

 Camtasia’s Publishing Versatility

 Camtasia’s best feature might be how easy it is to share and publish videos for the web.
-With a couple of clicks, you can export finished Camtasia videos to YouTube, your own website, a podcast, or a physical DVD.
-Remember that even if you don’t have money for dedicated piece of video software, there are low-cost alternatives like Jing and CamStudio.
+With a couple of clicks, you can export finished Camtasia videos to YouTube, your website, a podcast, or a physical DVD.
+Remember that even if you don’t have money for a dedicated piece of video software, there are low-cost alternatives like Jing and CamStudio.

 No matter what your budget is, there’s no excuse to ignore video marketing.
 It takes a little bit of time to get started, but like most things in the affiliate marketing world, they provide exponential, passive benefits once you’re rolling.